python-and-game/novthon/README.md

-# FINALLY, THIS IS THE OFFICIAL RELEASE 🎉🎉🎉
-This is the 2nd release of first major release, as i found an error.
+# This is the 2nd release of first major release, as i found an error.

 # Update